 Arguably, analytics is less valuable to smaller businesses with less data, but what if you look to external sources?
 What if they are dependent on the weather, on a type of customer, or on a particular supply chain?
 What data is available in online apps and in open source databases?

 Applying the secret sauce for a barbecue business

 Let’s take the example of working with a specialist butcher.
-This company focuses heavily on supplying marinated barbeque packs, and these need to be made up one month in advance to marinade and age.
+This company focuses heavily on supplying marinated barbecue packs, and these need to be made up one month in advance to marinate and age.

 Forecasting sales and cashflow is very difficult with only historic trading patterns to go on.
 This is where you could use data science and predictive techniques to help transform the business and its processes.

 As a domain expert, you would work with a data scientist and explain how the business works, its inflows of meat, production time and revenue which is highly dependent on good weather.

 The data scientist would work with you to define the cashflow in mathematical and statistical terms and model the business problem.

 In this case, probably using weather temperatures and past sales as components and classifiers of revenue, and the supply chain lead time and past supply history as a component of your operations.